department-of-veterans-affairs/roadrunner/ContentStyleGuide.md

 + Address the Veteran
  + Guidance on saying "you", using second person
  + Capitalize veteran
- + Acknowledge people "with a history of military service"
+ + Acknowledge people "with a history of military service" (Note: this is a loaded statement -- think about framing)
 + Be concise
 + Use active voice
 + Write in a consistent voice and tone